Pennsylvania v. Mimms

 Pennsylvania v.
-Mimms, 434 U.S. 106 (1977), is a United States Supreme Court criminal law decision holding that a police officer ordering a person out of a car following a traffic stop and conducting a pat-down to check for weapons did not violate the Fourth Amendment to the United States Constitution.
+Mimms, 434 U.S. 106 (1977), is a United States Supreme Court criminal law decision holding that a police officer ordering a person out of a car during a lawful traffic stop, did not violate the Fourth Amendment to the United States Constitution.
+The subsequent observation of a bulge in the person’s jacket was thought to present a danger to the officer, so the officer exercised "reasonable caution" in conducting the pat down, which was also deemed permissible.

 Overview

 In 1970, two police officers from the Philadelphia Police Department pulled over a vehicle driven by Harry Mimms for an expired license plate.
 The officers instructed Mimms to exit the vehicle; when Mimms complied, an officer noticed a bulge in his pants under his jacket, conducted a pat-down, and discovered a weapon.
-The officer proceeded to arrest Mimms for carrying a concealed deadly weapon and unlawfully carrying a firearm without a license, charges for which Mimms was later convicted.
-The conviction was reversed by the Pennsylvania Supreme Court (PSC) on March 31, 1975, which ruled that the evidence should have been suppressed as the police violated Mimms' Fourth Amendment rights against unlawful search and seizure.
+The officer proceeded to arrest Mimms for carrying a concealed deadly weapon and unlawfully carrying a firearm without a license, charges of which Mimms was later convicted.
+The conviction was reversed by the Pennsylvania Supreme Court (PSC) on March 31, 1975, which ruled that the evidence should have been suppressed because the police had violated Mimms's Fourth Amendment rights against unlawful search and seizure.
 The United States Supreme Court in turn reversed the PSC's reversal, upholding the original conviction on the grounds that no violation of the Fourth Amendment had occurred.

 Background

 The Court in Terry v.
 Ohio stated, "the facts available to the officer at the moment of the seizure or the search 'warrant a man of reasonable caution in the belief' that the action taken was appropriate."
-Therefore, the officer had the right to arrest Mimms under the charges because he observed the bulge under the jacket.
+Therefore, the officer had the authority to arrest Mimms under the charges because he had observed the bulge under the jacket.

 Conclusion

 The initial ruling favored the police officer in the Court of Common Pleas in Philadelphia.
-An appeal was brought up to the Pennsylvania Supreme Court, of which ruled in favor of Mimms, and then the ruling was reversed once again by the U.S. Supreme Court.
-In a 6-3 per curiam ruling, the U.S. Supreme Court decided against Mimms, holding that the order to exit the car was reasonable and thus did not violate the Fourth Amendment.
+An appeal was brought to the Pennsylvania Supreme Court, which ruled in favor of Mimms; the ruling was reversed once again by the U.S. Supreme Court.
+In a 6–3 per curiam ruling, the U.S. Supreme Court decided against Mimms, holding that the order to exit the car was reasonable and thus did not violate the Fourth Amendment.

 Ruling

-It was considered common for police officers to ask people inside their vehicle to exit it to prevent any danger that may occur to the officer.
+It was considered common for police officers to ask a person inside a vehicle to exit the vehicle so as to prevent any danger that may occur to the officer.
 It is also much safer to avoid danger from oncoming traffic.
-Asking Mimms to step out of the car raised little more inconvenience and revealed a little more than what was shown before.
-Therefore, the bulge that the officer noticed posed as a serious threat to the officer.
+Asking Mimms to step out of the car raised little more inconvenience and revealed more than what had been shown before.
+Therefore, the bulge that the officer noticed posed a serious threat to the officer.
 Anyone with this realization may have conducted a "pat down".
-The Decision of Pennsylvania Supreme Court was reversed.
+The decision of the Pennsylvania Supreme Court was reversed.